A PDF of this policy is at the bottom of the page.

 Chapter 1 – Introduction

-Eastern Washington University is committed to providing a community where students, faculty, staff and guests are safe from bullying behaviors.
+Eastern Washington University is committed to providing a community where students, faculty, staff, volunteers and guests are safe from bullying behaviors.
 This policy establishes university standards for prevention of workplace bullying and prescribes standard measures and procedures for responding to behaviors or complaints of bullying.
 Through a combination of emphasis, accountability, training, and systematic response, EWU intends to deter bullying acts and behavior and to provide timely response when incidents of bullying occur.

 1-4.
 Reprisal or Retaliation